GuerreroO/guitarZero/README.md

 1. I used the function randomNote to run at a random setInterval every time this function ran it would created a 'note' element.
-Then it would run the whichColumn function that would assign a style.Left with a random value between 1 - 6 multpilied by 60 this allows notes to appear at random distances between that range, and thus falling in random columns. whichColumn also adds a specific class allowing any note within that column to be manipulated once it's style.top reaches a certain point.
+Then it would run the whichColumn function that would assign a style.Left with a random value between 1 - 6 multiplied by 60 this allows notes to appear at random distances between that range, and thus falling in random columns. whichColumn also adds a specific class allowing any note within that column to be manipulated once it's style.top reaches a certain point.

 ```javascript
 function randomNote() {